Meet Dan Lukasik

 “A Terrible Melancholy: Depression in the Legal Profession” is a 30-minute documentary that explores the causes and solutions of a mental illness that afflicts over forty percent of all lawyers at some point in their legal career.
 It features interviews with lawyers, a judge, a psychiatrist, a law professor, a psychologist, and Joshua Wolf Shenk, a Yale graduate and the author of the best-selling book, “Lincoln’s Melancholy: How Depression Challenged a Presidency and Fueled His Greatness.”
 The film has been screened throughout the U.S. at law firms, law conferences, judicial conferences, and law schools.

 Travels with George: A Journey Through Depression, Connection, and Friendship” is a 20-minute documentary that shares the story of Dan and his friendship with a nine-year-old boy named George, which began 10 years ago, and how it helped him heal and manage his depression.
-This inspirational film premiered before a sold-out audience in October 2025 and will make its television debut on PBS.
+This inspirational film premiered before a sold-out audience in October 2025 and made its television debut on PBS in February 2026.

-The second website, the Buffalo Depression Project, was launched in 2025 to offer information, resources, and support to the one million people in Buffalo and the Western New York community.
+The second website, the Buffalo Depression Project, was launched in 2025 to provide information, resources, and support to the one million people in Buffalo and Western New York.

 Built by Staple Creative